Re-sharing a guest post by blogger Misty Pratt, a DONA-Certified doula in honor of World Doula Week.

 Sure enough, at 6:52 a.m. a healthy baby boy slips out into the world, and is greeted by his elated mother and father.
 Tears well up in my eyes.
 I cry at every birth, but usually just hide behind the camera, snapping shots of the new family.

 At 9:00 a.m., I’m on my way home, and the sun is out in full force.
 I feel sleepy, but know that I won’t be able to sleep for a long time.
 I take the day to process the birth, and welcome my daughter home for dinner.
 For some reason, no matter how long the birth, I always seem to miss her.

 “Mommy,” she asks, “did you see a baby be born?”

 “Magic, my love….pure magic and miracles.”

-Misty Pratt is a DONA-certified doula in Ottawa, Ontario, and owner of Chickadee Childbirth Services.
+Misty Pratt is a DONA-certified doula in Ottawa, Ontario.
 She’s also a blogger at The Chickadee Tweet, where she writes about pregnancy, birth and motherhood.
-You can also find her on Facebook and Twitter.

 Did you have a doula assisting you at the birth of your baby?
 Please tell us about it below…